mike-costello/knative-eventing-examples/README.md

 Governance can be a rather amorphous word in software often associated with heavyweight and bureaucratic processes; however, as we take on cloud native architectures, we notice an exponentiation of our runtimes and deployments, communications protocols, payload types, and bespoke systems leading to an unwieldy explosion of deployment stuffs and things to manage.
 This presents a critical set of risks for organizations as they enter the cloud.

 "Governance" is an attempt to bring some order to our software chaos.
-Governance, in nearly all definitions of it, attempts to take on the following enterprise characteristics [What is Governance?] (https://sloanreview.mit.edu/article/7-key-principles-to-govern-digital-initiatives/):
+Governance, in nearly all definitions of it, attempts to take on the following enterprise characteristics [What is Governance?](https://sloanreview.mit.edu/article/7-key-principles-to-govern-digital-initiatives/):
 * Centralize information about digital initiatives rather than the initiatives themselves
 * Move from centralized to decentralized governance of digital initiatives as digital maturity grows.
 * Decentralize ideation, but centralize idea evaluation and prioritization.